The Council - Episode 4: Burning Bridges Review

 Editor's Note: There are potential spoilers for The Council - Episode 3: Ripples below.

-In the last episode, we got many of the answers that we were looking for, primarily relating to Louis’s mother, Sarah de Richet.
+In the last episode, we got many of the answers that we were looking for, primarily relating to Louis's mother, Sarah de Richet.
 However, what seemed like a very straightforward narrative took a sudden turn into the supernatural, involving demons and their ability to influence some of the most important and key historical figures in history.
-Even though this episode, Burning Bridges, features less of the invited guests, and a whole lot less action, I consider it one of the most powerful episodes yet.
+Even though this episode, Burning Bridges, features fewer invited guests and less action, I consider it one of the most powerful episodes yet.

 The fourth episode in The Council picks up immediately after the stunning conclusion to Episode 3: Ripples.
-If you remembered your gospels (or happened to get lucky), Louis didn’t lose one of his hands trying to solve the final puzzle to open the secret door.
-While I did play through the episode with both hands intact, I did restart the episode failing the final puzzle in the previous chapter, and conversations didn’t seem to vary as much as I would like.
+If you remembered your gospels (or happened to get lucky), Louis didn't lose one of his hands trying to solve the final puzzle to open the secret door.
+While I played through the episode with both hands intact, I did restart the episode after failing the final puzzle in the previous chapter, and conversations didn't seem to vary as much as I would have liked.
 I mean, one of the guests loses a hand (just like his mother) and no one bats an eye.
 Lord Mortimer plays a significant role, progressing much of the narrative through his conversations with you, especially at the mid-way point in the episode where he drops a major plot point.
-On top of that, instead of action-focused gameplay, this episode features plenty of confrontations, much more than any other episode.
+On top of that, instead of action-focused gameplay, this episode features plenty of confrontations - much more than any other episode.

-Considering the number of items that can be scavenged throughout the mansion will be dwindled by now if you relied too heavily on Louis’s abilities, confrontations can be that much more difficult.
-Typically you’ll be allowed multiple choices at succeeded, but here, the developers have raised the stakes, offering you only a couple or even one chance to succeed.
-Considering the fact the game has delved deep into the belief of the supernatural, you won’t know who can be trusted.
+Considering the number of items that can be scavenged throughout the mansion will have dwindled by now if you relied too heavily on Louis's abilities, confrontations can be that much more difficult.
+Typically you'll be allowed multiple chances to succeed, but here, the developers have raised the stakes, offering you only a couple or even one chance to succeed.
+Considering the fact that the game has delved deep into the supernatural, you won't know who can be trusted.
 This makes succeeding that much more critical, especially when other guests start asking about the Holy Lance (and some wish to acquire it themselves).

 Simply Put